emca-it/EnergySOAR/04-0-0-Configuration/04-0-0-Configuration.rst

 Authentication
 ^^^^^^^^^^^^^^

-Like TheHive, Cortex supports local, LDAP, Active Directory (AD), X.509 SSO and/or API keys for authentication and OAuth2.
+Like EnergySOAR Base, Energy SOAR Automation plugin supports local, LDAP, Active Directory (AD), X.509 SSO and/or API keys for authentication and OAuth2.

-Please note that API keys can only be used to interact with the Cortex API (for example when TheHive is interfaced with a Cortex instance, it must use an API key to authenticate to it).
+Please note that API keys can only be used to interact with the Energy SOAR Automation API (for example when Energy SOAR Base is interfaced with a Energy SOAR Automation instance, it must use an API key to authenticate to it).
 API keys cannot be used to authenticate to the Web UI.
-By default, Cortex relies on local credentials stored in Elasticsearch.
+By default, Energy SOAR Automation relies on local credentials stored in Elasticsearch.

 Authentication methods are stored in the `auth.provider` parameter, which is multi-valued.
 When a user logs in, each authentication method is tried in order